By: Maralee McKee, Manners Mentor

 What about adding the word “Christmas” or “Holiday” to attire suggestions, as in “Holiday Casual”?

 Nope, not needed!
-(Although, if you really want everyone wearing holiday can, you can add it if you want.)
+(Although, you can add it if you want.)
 Any event happening between the day after Thanksgiving and New Year’s Day is automatically a holiday event.
 It can be assumed that if your clothing fits into the standard category that the host chose (“Business,” “Casual,” etc.), then you’re free to add in your special holiday clothing or accessories.

 Grace Note: Six Easy Steps for Understanding Dress Codes and Knowing What to Wear is the sister post to this one, and the two of them should be read together to ensure the best understanding of dress codes.